What is IPv6 in networking?

 Another limitation of IPv4 is its lack of built-in security features.
 IPv4 was designed in a time when security threats were not as prevalent as they are today.
 As a result, IPv4 lacks the necessary security features to protect against modern-day cyber threats.
 IPv6, on the other hand, includes built-in security features such as IPsec, which provides end-to-end encryption and authentication.

-See also What is PPP in networking?
+See also What is Hot Standby Router Protocol (HSRP) Active-Standby in networking?

 Furthermore, IPv6 also offers improved network performance and efficiency.
 IPv6 uses a simplified header format, which reduces the processing overhead on routers and switches.
 This results in faster packet forwarding and improved network performance.
 Additionally, IPv6 supports multicast traffic natively, which allows for more efficient distribution of data to multiple devices.